Becky Savio, BCCLC, MFCTweet

-Johnson convinces people that these signs are from God and the Holy Spirit and our present understanding of scripture cannot take us far enough.
+Johnson erroneously convinces people that these signs are from God and the Holy Spirit and our present understanding of scripture cannot take us far enough, and people eat up this nonsense.
+I (and multitudes of others) find this disturbing (and also a bit comical).
 On the same pages, he says that laughter, gold dust, oil and a cloud (appearing in the church building) are also signs of God's presence.
 He further explains in the same chapter that these signs and manifestations "are simple indicators of God's presence and purpose".
 He calls these signs God's "personal notes" to us.
 He clearly links these signs to our holy God and the Holy Spirit.

 But are they?
 In scripture, believers are commanded to be scrutinizing (not blindly accepting) by putting what they see and hear to the test instead of accepting a teaching, sign or wonder right away, "Beloved, believe not every spirit, but try the spirits whether they are of God: because many false prophets are gone out into the world" (1 John 4:1).
 FULL POST

 Posted 3/9/12 at 7:47 PM | Becky Savio, BCCLC, MFC